bartsmykla/k8s_infra_wg_tooling_terraform_refactoring_analysis/README.md

 ### Components diagram

 ### Analysis

+One could ask why this much effort to analyse all this components by hand and not to just use [audit](https://github.com/kubernetes/k8s.io/tree/9e3204a10978dde2f4114940842e0546edfe32ce/audit) and take them drom there.
+This is a great question and the answer is I wanted to compare if all components from [audit](https://github.com/kubernetes/k8s.io/tree/9e3204a10978dde2f4114940842e0546edfe32ce/audit) are being created by [our tooling](https://github.com/kubernetes/k8s.io/tree/9e3204a10978dde2f4114940842e0546edfe32ce/infra/gcp).

 What I don't like is there are places like CIP Auditor which need some scripts being run in a specified sequence for it to be able to correctly provision resources.
 We need to make it more atomic.